hwang-happy/KMC-for-Protein-Aggregation/README.md

 To simulate diffusion, processing of information from different locations is needed, which can be realized by either setting up grids or making compartments.
 The basic idea of the compartment-based approach relies on the "hopping" of a single particle from one compartment to another.
 If we view the hopping process as a "chemical reaction" between two compartments, then the Gillespie SSA is applicable to diffusion, with the rate constant being D/h^2, where h is the length of the compartment.

+** Gillespie SSA

+The idea of Gillespie algorithm is similar to KMC.
+Taking diffusion for example, the "chemical raction" describing the diffusion process is A_i -> A_(i+1) with a rate constant d, where the subscript i indicates different compartments.
+Now, we initialize the system to be in A_i, then through the same process as KMC, a random number would "chose" a particular i, and thus chose where a diffusion process happens.